railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 * restore databases.

-All of these operations can be carried out from the menu  *File > Databases... > Backup databases*  in the GTK client, or from  *Manage...*  in the web client's Login screen.
+All of these operations can be carried out from the menu :menuselection:`File --> Databases... --> Backup databases` in the GTK client, or from :menuselection:`Manage...`  in the web client's Login screen.

 .. index::
    single: Database; Duplicate